cafuego/puppet_tutorial_lca2010/project.markdown

 Other Language Functions
 ========================

-In general, rely on the tutorial on the wiki, not me
+In general, rely on the tutorial on the wiki, not us

 <http://reductivelabs.com/trac/puppet/wiki/LanguageTutorial>

     Relationships
 =================